8 Benefits Offered By Lavender Essential Oil

-May Used As A Kind Of Natural Perfume
+Can Be Used As A Natural Perfume

-If you want to rub the oil directly into your skin, add 2 to 3 drops in the palms of your hands and then rub them together.
+If you want to rub the oil directly into your skin, add 2 to 3 drops into the palms of your hands and then rub them together.
 Rub the oil onto your hair or skin directly.
-Two drops of lavender oil can be added along with around 1/2 cup of water to a spray bottle.
+Two drops of lavender oil can be added with around 1/2 cup of water to a spray bottle.
 Shake the spray bottle up and then spray on as much you want.

 Studies conducted so far have mainly studied the effects of lavender oil being used either via inhalation or topically on the skin.
 No adverse symptoms have been found from 3 drops of oil being mixed in with a carrier oil and then applied to the skin surface directly; however, not a lot of formal research has been conducted that has looked at what the effects are from swallowing the lavender oil.
 A majority of individuals do not experience any adverse symptoms when they ingest lavender essential oil, however, due to its high antioxidant levels, this needs to be kept to a minimum, and if your digestive system is sensitive, then you definitely need to be careful.
 At this time, lavender oil is not known to have any food interactions.

 In general, lavender oil is considered safe to be used by children.
 Some concern has been expressed that lavender could have a harmful effect on the hormone levels of boys who haven't gone through puberty yet.
 So far, there isn't any substantial evidence of lavender disrupting hormones (just 1 to 2 minuscule studies were conducted), but parents should be cautious when using lavender oil on young children on a more frequent basis.